lryforeal/CED-Implementation/README.md

 # Constrained Exploitability Descent (CED)

 This repository contains an offline reinforcement learning algorithm for finding mixed-strategy Nash equilibria in adversarial Markov games.
 The algorithm is proposed in the paper "Constrained Exploitability Descent: An Offline Reinforcement Learning Method for Finding Mixed-Strategy Nash Equilibrium" [1] at ICML 2025.
-The game enviroments and algorithm implementations align with the descriptions in the paper.
+The game environments and algorithm implementations align with the descriptions in the paper.
 If you have any questions, please contact lurunyu17@mails.ucas.ac.cn.

 Reference: